lewis-morris/Skperopt/README.md

 # Skperopt
-A hyperopt wrapper - making it easy to use with Sklearn.
+A hyperopt wrapper - Simplifying hyperparameter searching with with Sklearn style estimators.

+Usage:

-Just pass in an estimator and a parameter grid and your good to go.
+Just pass in an estimator, a parameter grid and and Hyperopt will do the rest.
+No need do define objectives etc.

 1. Import skperopt
 2. Initalize skperopt